IBM/AutoMLPipeline.jl/README.md

 #### Extending AutoMLPipeline
 ```
 # If you want to add your own filter/transformer/learner, it is trivial.
-# Just take note that filters and transformers expect one input argument
+# Just take note that filters and transformers process the first input argument
+# and ignores the target output while learners process both
-# while learners expect input and output arguments in the fit! function.
+# the input and target output arguments in the fit! function.
 # transform! function always expect one input argument in all cases.

 # First, import the abstract types and define your own mutable structure